New York Cake

-In 2009 the British label, Funky Town Grooves, released the album in a limited edition for the first time on CD with an extended version of "Can't Hold Back (Your Loving)" as a bonus track.
-The album was taken from a vinyl LP not the master-tapes.
+In 2009 the British label Funky Town Grooves released the album in a limited edition for the first time on CD with an extended version of "Can't Hold Back (Your Loving)" as a bonus track.
+The album was remastered from a vinyl LP and not the original master-tapes.

-The song "Can't Hold Back (Your Loving)" was featured in the video game Grand Theft Auto V.
+"Can't Hold Back (Your Loving)" was later featured in the video game Grand Theft Auto V.

 Track listing

 All songs written by L. Ninzatti, S. Pulga, Mammared, B. Addoms.